Toward Falsifying Causal Graphs Using a Permutation-Based Test: Additional experimental results

 In \figref{fig:hists_real} we provide histograms of the number of fractions of LMC violations for the three real-world datasets.

-\subsection{Causal Discovery Algorithms}
+\subsection{Causal discovery algorithms}

-\ch{This work is mainly concerned with evaluating user-given graphs, \ie graphs originating from a domain expert that has knowledge about some of the variables/edges of the underlying causal system.
+This work is mainly concerned with evaluating user-given graphs, \ie graphs originating from a domain expert that has knowledge about some of the variables/edges of the underlying causal system.
 However, if such domain knowledge is unavailable, practitioners may infer the graph from observational data using causal discovery.
-To test the applicability of our metric to such graphs (for arguments on why this applicability may be limited, \cf \secref{sec:experimental_setup}), we conduct additional experiments using graphs inferred via LiNGAM~\cite{shimizu2006}, CAM~\cite{buhlmann2014}, and NOTEARS~\cite{zheng2018} on synthetic $\Gtrue$ from ER-$n$-$d$, $n \in \{10,20,30\}, d\in \{1, 2, 3\}$ with nonlinear mechanisms ($N=2000$ samples) and the protein signaling network dataset \cite{sachs2005}.\footnote{For LiNGAM and CAM, we use implementations from the Causal Discovery Toolbox (\url{https://github.com/FenTechSolutions/CausalDiscoveryToolbox}).
+To test the applicability of our metric to such graphs (for arguments on why this applicability may be limited, \cf \secref{sec:experimental_setup}), we conduct additional experiments using graphs inferred via LiNGAM~\citep{shimizu2006}, CAM~\citep{buhlmann2014}, and NOTEARS~\citep{zheng2018} on synthetic $\Gtrue$ from ER-$n$-$d$, $n \in \{10,20,30\}, d\in \{1, 2, 3\}$ with nonlinear mechanisms ($N=2000$ samples)\footnote{Note that some causal discovery algorithms will perform better on our synthetic data and the motivation of these experiments is not to evaluate causal discovery algorithms.} and the protein signaling network dataset \citep{sachs2005}.\footnote{For LiNGAM and CAM, we use implementations from the Causal Discovery Toolbox (\url{https://github.com/FenTechSolutions/CausalDiscoveryToolbox}).
 For NOTEARS we use the authors implementation available at \url{https://github.com/xunzheng/notears}.} We randomly choose 50\% of the samples to infer the graph and the remaining samples to evaluate using our metric (\figref{fig:results_causal_discovery}).
-We repeated experiments (inferring using causal discovery + evaluation with our metric) ten times for each configuration.}
+We repeated experiments (inferring using causal discovery + evaluation with our metric) ten times for each configuration of the synthetic data and 50 times for the protein signaling network dataset.

 On synthetic data (\figref{fig:cd_p_lmc_synthetic_nonlinear}) we find that our metric is positively correlated with $\text{SHD}/|\edges|$ for CAM ($r=0.62, p<0.001$), but not for NOTEARS and LiNGAM.
 On both, synthetic and real data we find that a ranking of the causal discovery algorithms based on our metric agrees with a ranking based on $\text{SHD}/|\edges|$ (\tabrefs{tab:discovery_sachs,tab:discovery_synthetic}).